yeecode/ObjectLogger/README.md

 }
 ```

-When ObjectLoggerClient processes this property, it passes information about the property into the `handleAttributeChange'method of the extended bean.
+When ObjectLoggerClient processes this property, it passes information about the property into the `handleAttributeChange`method of the extended bean.
 The four parameters introduced are explained as follows:

 - `extendedType`：Extended Type.In this example, `userIdType`.
 - `attributeName`：Attribute Name.
 In this example,`userId`.